-Summer is coming to an end, but the hot days can linger into late September and this Vegan Caprese Salad with Blackberries & Watermelon is a refreshing, easy addition to any meal.
+Summer is coming to an end, but the hot days can linger into late September.
+This Vegan Caprese Salad with Blackberries & Watermelon is a refreshing, easy addition to any meal.

 I want to thank Katie, my friend, fellow blogger, and dietitian from One Hungry Bunny, for sharing this recipe with me.
 Although not strictly plant-based, she has many recipes that are.

-If you’re in a hurry, you can find watermelon already chopped and blackberries in the freezer section.
-This recipe uses store-bought vegan mozzarella, but I’m developing a recipe that you can make at home.
+If you’re in a hurry, you can find chopped watermelon and blackberries in the freezer section.
+This recipe uses store-bought vegan mozzarella, but I’m developing a recipe you can make at home.
 It will be a little healthier.

 If the store-bought version isn’t for you, leave it out because the combo of these two fruits is still delicious.
 This recipe is beautiful to take to a party and so quick to pull together!